 - Eating at restaurants that participate in the Alaska Airlines dining program.

-- Transferring Marriott Bonvoy points to Alaska Airlines at a 3:1 ratio (plus a 5,000-mile bonus for every 60k points you transfer).
+- Transferring Marriott Bonvoy points to Alaska Airlines at a 3:1 ratio (plus a 5,000-point bonus for every 60k points you transfer).

-However, two of the most lucrative ways to earn miles quickly is to use an Alaska credit card or transfer points from Bilt Rewards.
+However, two of the most lucrative ways to earn points quickly is to use an Alaska credit card or transfer points from Bilt Rewards.

 Alaska Airlines credit cards

-There are two co-branded Mileage Plan credit cards — the Atmos™ Rewards Ascent Visa Signature® card and the Atmos™ Rewards Visa Business Card.
-Each offers an awesome sign-up bonus plus a slew of Alaska perks, like a free checked bag, priority boarding, 3 miles for every $1 spent on eligible Alaska Airlines purchases, and more.
+There are three co-branded Atmos Rewards credit cards — the Atmos™ Rewards Ascent Visa Signature® card, Atmos™ Rewards Summit Visa Infinite® Card, and the Atmos™ Rewards Visa Business Card.
+Each offers an awesome sign-up bonus plus a slew of Alaska perks, like a free checked bag, priority boarding, and more.

 - Earn unlimited 3 miles for every $1 spent on eligible Alaska Airlines purchases